-The Enterprise Support Grant (ESG) allows the department to provide financial support for new enterprises, in addition to income support under BTWEA and STEA, to jobseekers that are approved for those schemes.
+The Enterprise Support Grant (ESG) allows the department to provide financial support for new enterprises, in addition to income support under Back to Work Enterprise Allowance (BTWEA) and Short Term Enterprise Allowance (STEA), to jobseekers that are approved for those schemes.
 The grant is only available to current recipients of BTWEA or STEA.

 The primary focus of this grant is on supporting new enterprises set up under BTWEA or STEA.
 A Case Officer can approve a grant for someone seeking employment under this scheme where:

-An applicant must be able to demonstrate (by way of documentary evidence – a bank statement or similar) if requested by Case Officer that they are able to make a matching contribution of at least 20% to access the level of grant support available.
+An applicant must be able to demonstrate (by way of documentary evidence – a bank statement or similar) if requested by a Case Officer that they are able to make a matching contribution of at least 20% to access the level of grant support available.

 In general, funding will relate to start-up expenses but can be accessed over the duration of the BTWEA/STEA scheme.